cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 |`CUSTOM_APACHE_LIB_APR`|apr lib directory, libapr.so location|
 |`CUSTOM_APACHE_LIB_APU`|apr-util lib directory, libaprutil.so location|
 |`CUSTOM_APACHE_MODULES`|Apache modules directory, mod_alias.so location|

-7. Rebuild the package again, if you set everything correctly, there shouldn't be any problems.

-To customize the switch_mod_lsapi script add into mod_lsapi spec custom script and its configuration file.
-Configuration file name should be custom.ini.
-Script file name can be arbitrary, because its name should be mentioned in config.ini  Both of them should be copied into */usr/share/lve/modlscapi/custom* in the *%install* section of the mod_lsapi.spec.
-For example, if script file name is custom.sh, you should add the following lines into %install section of mod_lsapi.spec file:
+7. To customize the switch_mod_lsapi script add into `mod_lsapi.spec` custom script and its configuration file.
+Configuration file name should be `config.ini` file.
+Script file name can be arbitrary, because its name should be mentioned in `config.ini` file.
+Both of them should be copied into */usr/share/lve/modlscapi/custom* in the *%install* section of the `mod_lsapi.spec` file.
+For example, if script file name is `custom.sh`, you should add the following lines into *%install* section of `mod_lsapi.spec` file:

 ```
 install -D -m 644 config.ini $RPM_BUILD_ROOT%{g_path}/custom/config.ini
 install -D -m 755 custom.sh $RPM_BUILD_ROOT%{g_path}/custom/custom.sh
 ```

-Also you should add mentions of both files in the %files section of mod_lsapi.spec:
+Also you should add mentions of both files in the *%files* section of `mod_lsapi.spec`:

 ```
 /usr/share/lve/modlscapi/custom/config.ini
 /usr/share/lve/modlscapi/custom/custom.sh
 ```

-The requirements to the *config.ini* file and script file are described in the following section {LINK_TO_THE_NEW_SECTION}
+The requirements to the `config.ini` file and script file are described in the following [section](#how-to-integrate-switch_mod_lsapi-script-with-custom-panels)

+8. Rebuild the package again, if you set everything correctly, there shouldn't be any problems.

-8. Install the module, check that it is successfully loaded into Apache.
+9. Install the module, check that it is successfully loaded into Apache.

 #### How to integrate switch_mod_lsapi script with custom panels